carvel-dev/carvel/content/ytt/docs/latest/ytt-data-values.md

 (As of v0.17.0+ `--data-value` parses value as string by default.
 Use `--data-value-yaml` to get previous behaviour.)

+As of v0.34.0+ data values passed via CLI flags do not need to be specified in `@data/values` overlays beforehand.
+In previous versions for CLI flag override to work, data value must have been defined in at least one `@data/values` YAML document.

 ytt CLI allows to override input data via several CLI flags:

 - `--data-value` (format: `key=val`, `@lib:key=val`) can be used to set a specific key to string value